yatian20/GLM/README.md

 # Efficient Analysis of Latent Spaces in Heterogeneous Networks

 ## Project Description
-This repository contains the implementation code for the paper "Efficient Analysis of Latent Spaces in Heterogeneous Networks" by Yuang Tian, Jiajin Sun, and Yinqiu He.
+This repository contains the implementation code for the paper "Efficient Analysis of Latent Spaces in Heterogeneous Networks".

 ## Repository Structure

 ### Core Algorithms (`algorithms/`)
-- `latent_vectors_est.R`: Implements Algorithms A.1-A.2 and 1-2 proposed in the paper, and a compared method MASE under COSIE model.
+- `latent_vectors_est.R`: Implements Algorithms A.1-A.2 and 1-2 proposed in the paper, and the algorithm for Section L in the Supplementary Material, and the compared method of MASE under COSIE model.
 - `latent_dimensions_est.R`: Implements Algorithm B.1 proposed in the paper.

 ### Simulation Studies (`simulation/`)